digicert/pkilint/README.md

 uvicorn pkilint.rest:app
 ```

 This command will start the REST API server and listen for incoming requests on TCP/IP port 8000 of the loopback interface.
-Documentation
-is available on the following endpoints:
+Once the REST API server has been started, documentation will be available on the following endpoints:

 * [Swagger UI](http://127.0.0.1:8000/docs)
 * [ReDoc](http://127.0.0.1:8000/redoc)